Ensuring MyCrypto Doesn't Give Different People the Same Private Key

-"How does it ensure that it doesn't give different people the same key?"
+"How does Ethereum ensure that two people aren't given the same key?"

-First of all, the wallet private key is not given, it is randomly generated, then the public key is derived from it, and finally the address is derived from the public key.
-Potentially someone else could randomly generate the same private key, but the chances of that happening are unbelievably tiny - Let's take things into perspective.
+First of all, a wallet's private key is not given, it is randomly generated.
+Then the public key is derived from it and, finally, the address is derived from the public key.
+It is remotely possible that someone else could randomly generate the same private key, but the chances of that happening are unbelievably tiny.
+Let's take things into perspective.

 Since every Ethereum address starts with '0x' and is followed by 40 hexadecimal characters, and hexadecimal characters have 16 options (a-f and 0-9), there are 16^40 possible Ethereum addresses.
 16^40 = 2^2^2^40 = 2^160 possible addresses.

 That means you can actually pick a private key yourself.
 Just pick a number between

 Go ahead, just pick one.
 Don't tell anyone!
 There, that's your private key.
 That number gives you access to all the funds in that account.

 If you happened to pick one that someone else is using, you now have access to all of their funds.
 If someone else happens to pick the one that you just picked, now they have access to all of your funds.
 That's why it's important that the one you picked is truly random and that you never let anyone see it.

 It's that simple.
 Pick a number, that's your account.
 Cross your fingers that nobody else picks it!

 The mind-blowing part is that this is actually secure.
 That number up there is so large that if you truly did a good job picking your number randomly, then the odds that anyone else picks it is infinitesimal.
 (1/that number).